Choosing your bonsai species

 Pomegranate bonsai

-Highly decorative with red flowers and miniature fruits.
-Its vigorous growth helps build nice branch structures.
+Very decorative with its red flowers and miniature fruits.
+Its vigorous growth allows beautiful branch construction.

 Exposure: direct sun